NateHu203/Career-Path-Prediction-QTM347/README.md

 ### Limitations:
 - Data sparsity: Too many job categories will lower our prediction accuracy
 - K-Means clustering might lead to biases (K-Means++ or K-Medoids might improve)
-- Randomness: Some people switch job not inconsistently, factors such as economy and politics might influence one’s decision as well.
+- Randomness: Some people switch jobs not inconsistently, factors such as the economy and politics might influence one’s decision as well.

 ## Contributors
 - Nate Hu, Victor Ji, Tom Suo, Max Jiang